Lonn Reisman

-Lonn Eugene Reisman (born December 23, 1954) retired as director of athletics for Tarleton State University on May 31, 2024.
-He served as men's basketball coach at Tarleton State from 1988 to 2018.
+Lonn Eugene Reisman (born December 23, 1954) is an American politician and former basketball coach and athletic director.
+He is currently the mayor of Stephenville, Texas.
+He served as men's basketball coach at Tarleton State University from 1988 to 2018.

 Early life and education

 Reisman was born in Cuba, New York, the third of five children to Lyle and Josephine Reisman.
 His father worked as a manufacturing specialist at Acme Electric Corporation.
 In 1969, the family moved to Lumberton, North Carolina.
 Reisman attended Lumberton High School where he was a multi-sport athlete, playing basketball under coach Bob Ivey.
 Shortly before his junior year of high school, Ivey accepted the coaching position at Florida Air Academy.
 Reisman followed his coach to the school and became a High School All-America in football and basketball.
 He played basketball and tennis at Coffeyville Community College before transferring to Pittsburg State University.
 Reisman graduated from Pittsburg State with a bachelor's in physical education in 1977.